Guest of Honour & Speakers

 Keynote Speaker

-Ambassador Koji YONETANI
+Ambassador Koji Yonetani

 Newly appointed Ambassador of Japan to ASEAN

-Ambassador Koji YONETANI is a distinguished Japanese diplomat currently serving as Japan’s Ambassador to ASEAN.
+Ambassador Koji Yonetani is a distinguished Japanese diplomat currently serving as Japan’s Ambassador to ASEAN.
 With a long and accomplished career in Japan’s Ministry of Foreign Affairs, he has held a range of senior appointments, shaping Japan’s diplomatic engagement across key regions.

 Ambassador Yonetani brings extensive experience in multilateral diplomacy, with a strong focus on strengthening partnerships and advancing regional cooperation.
 He has played an instrumental role in fostering dialogue and collaboration between Japan and ASEAN member states.